mhamzakhalid/Model_order_reduction_for_Seismic_Applications/README.md

 ATTENTION: Most of the code is extremely time consuming as, for instance, the reduction in the m-parameters requires very many full order model computations to compare errors.
 (The code will probably run for several days depending on the computational architecture.)

+## Note:The numerical experiments can be executed from the main_script.m file.
+A description of the available function files is stated below.
 ## To reproduce Figure 1
 %   - Command: run('Figure_1_Plot.m')